JoshGo6/InstallingGoOnUbuntu/test.md

     }
     ```

     In Go, every file belongs to a package.
 Since `hello.go` is not called by another package (which would make it a library), the file is a standalone package, which always begins with `package main` as its first line.
-The next line imports the `fmt` library, since standalone packages are not called by other packages but *can* import libraries, which contain additional functionality.
-Importing `fmt` allows `hello.go` to use the functionality in that library instead of having to author that functionality all over again.
+The next line imports the `fmt` library.
+(Standalone packages are not called by other packages but *can* import libraries, which contain additional functionality.)
+Importing `fmt` allows `hello.go` to use the functionality in that library instead of requiring the developer to author that functionality all over again.
 The `fmt` library contains formatting functions, including `Println`, which prints text to the terminal.

     When the file runs, the system calls the `main` function first, which comes next in the file.
 This function, in turn, calls the `Println` function from the imported `fmt` package to print the string `Hello, World!` to the terminal.
-There is no more code in the file, so program execution completes at that point, and the system returns to the command prompot.
+There is no more code in the file, so program execution completes at that point, and the system returns to the command prompt.

-1. Exit `nano` by pressing the `CTRL` and `X` keys.
-When prompted to save the file, press `Y` and then `ENTER`, which exits nano and returns you to the command prompt.
+1. Save the file by entering `CTRL+O` and then pressing `Enter`, when prompted.

+1. After `nano` confirms that the file has been written to, exit `nano` by entering `CTRL+X`.

 1. Run `hello.go`: